gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 -----

+_2024-02: updated for OpenTelemetry 1.35.x and JVM instrumentation 2.1.x.
+JVM metrics renamed._

 _2023-06: updated for OpenTelemetry 1.27.x.
 New runtime-telemetry module and JVM metrics renamed._

 _Content of this article has been written with the OpenTelemetry version 1.21.x available as of December 2022.
-Post a comment if you notice something which is obsolete at the time of reading._
+Post a comment if you notice something obsolete at the time of reading._

 -----